bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 API Browser
 -----------

-All `OpenAPI <https://www.openapis.org/>`__ services can be easily inspected with the API Browser.
-It gives consumers of your services not only a detailed service description, but a simple client to fire real calls against the services too.
+You can easily inspect all `OpenAPI <https://www.openapis.org/>`__ services with the API Browser.
+It gives consumers of your services not only a detailed service description, but a simple client to fire real calls against the services, too.

-The API Browser can be accessed with a web browser of your choice under the following URL paths:
+To access the API Browser, open the following URL paths with a web browser of your choice:

 - In the |ivy-designer|: ``/designer/api-browser`` (e.g. http://localhost:8081/designer/api-browser)
 - In the |ivy-engine|: ``/system/api-browser`` (e.g. http://localhost:8080/system/api-browser)